-Security: Company security policies for other IT devices may include automated password rotation schedules, firmware upgrades, and certificate management — but these standards are not in place for physical security IoT devices, leaving them vulnerable and posing a risk to the organization’s network.
+Security: Company security policies for other IT devices may include automated password rotation schedules, firmware upgrades, and certificate management — but these standards are not in place for physical security devices, leaving them vulnerable and posing a risk to the organization’s network.
 According to IDG’s State of the Network Survey for 2020, 77% of organizations associate edge computing with security concerns, yet research shows that 48% of businesses are unable to detect IoT security breaches on their network.
-Forrester underscores this research with its survey that states that 57% of IoT devices are vulnerable to medium/high severity attacks but 84% of organizations don’t have adequate visibility into their IoT devices.
-When hackers breach IoT devices, they can easily shut them down, steal company data, delete recording files, or use the devices as a pivot to reach the broader network and tap into other critical assets.
+Forrester underscores this research with its survey that states that 57% of physical security devices are vulnerable to medium/high severity attacks but 84% of organizations don’t have adequate visibility into their physical security devices.
+When hackers breach devices, they can easily shut them down, steal company data, delete recording files, or use the devices as a pivot to reach the broader network and tap into other critical assets.
 This creates a significant challenge in managing networks of IoT, for IT security teams.

 Compliance: Without a complete view of deployed devices and their statuses, IT teams lack measurable and trackable compliance standards, which can lead to gaps in security protocols, vulnerabilities, communication bottlenecks, and difficulties with device management.
 Lack of compliance can result in fines for violations of industry regulations, denial of insurance claims, and reputational damage.

 Clearly, there is a gap that must be filled.

 Solution: Eyes on IoT physical security devices